Chart Color Schemes

 Carina shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Carina's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 37.7% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most common at 25.9%, followed by postgraduate qualifications at 7.7% and graduate diplomas at 4.1%.
-Vocational credentials are also prevalent, with 30.7% of residents holding such qualifications, including advanced diplomas (11.8%) and certificates (18.9%).
+Carina's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 37.7% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+This educational advantage positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 25.9%, followed by postgraduate qualifications (7.7%) and graduate diplomas (4.1%).

 Frequently Asked Questions - Education